Paul Carlson

-Paul E. Carlson (March 31, 1928 – November 24, 1964) was an American physician and medical missionary who served in Wasolo, a town in what is now the Democratic Republic of the Congo.
+Paul Earle Carlson (March 31, 1928 – November 24, 1964) was an American physician and medical missionary who served in Wasolo, a town in what is now the Democratic Republic of the Congo.
 He originated from Rolling Hills Covenant Church in Southern California, which is a member of the Evangelical Covenant Church denomination.
 He was killed in 1964 by rebel insurgents after being falsely accused of being an American spy.

 Biography

 Carlson was born in Culver City, California, the son of Swedish immigrant Gustav Carlson, a machinist, and his wife Ruth.
 He graduated from North Park University in 1948, and went on to earn a bachelor's degree in anthropology from Stanford University in 1951, and finished medical school at George Washington University in 1956.
 After finishing medical school, he completed five years of internship and then surgery residency in Redondo Beach, California, during which time he met and married nurse Lois Lindblom of Menominee, Michigan.

 In 1961, Carlson decided to serve as a missionary doctor.
 He arrived in Congo and began working as a medical missionary for six months in Ubangi Province.
 In December 1961 he returned to Redondo Beach but continued to talk of returning to the Congo because of its great needs.